 How we work

-Dorset CPRE fights for a better future for the English countryside.
-We’re an environmental charity, covering the administrative county of Dorset and our active volunteers work hard to protect, shape and enhance a beautiful, thriving countryside for everyone to value and enjoy.
+We’re an environmental charity, covering the administrative county of Dorset.
+Our active volunteers work hard to protect, shape and enhance a beautiful, thriving countryside for everyone to value and enjoy.

 We have members who are united in their love for Dorset’s landscapes and rural communities.
 Together we stand up for the countryside, so it can continue to sustain, enchant and inspire future generations.